-5.2 An introduction to Gasgano and EsoRex
+5.2 An introduction to Reflex, Gasgano and EsoRex

-Before being able to call pipeline recipes on a set of data, the data must be properly classified, and associated with the appropriate calibrations.
-Data Classification consists of tasks such as: "What kind of data am I?", e.g., BIAS, "to which group do I belong?", e.g., to a particular Observation Block or template.
+Before being able to call pipeline recipes to process a set of data, the data must be correctly classified, and associated with the appropriate calibrations.
+The Data Classification consists of tasks such as: "What kind of data am I?", e.g., BIAS, "to which group do I belong?", e.g., to a particular Observation Block or observing template.
 Data Association is the process of selecting appropriate calibration data for the reduction of a set of raw science frames.
 Typically, a set of frames can be associated if they share a number of properties, such as instrument and detector configuration.
-As all the required information is stored in the FITS headers, data association is based on a set of keywords (called "association keywords") which, generally, are specific to each type of calibration.
+Since all the required information is stored in the FITS headers, data association is based on a set of header keywords (called "association keywords") and the process is specific to each type of calibration.
 The process of data classification and association is known as data organisation.